Autoresonant Removal of Fusion Products in Mirror Machines

-In conclusion, $\alpha$ particles born in mirror machines can be efficiently removed by an autoresonant control of their axial motion.
+In conclusion, $\alpha$ particles born in fusion mirror machines can be efficiently removed by an autoresonant control of their axial motion.
+Because of the spectral separation between the species, a significant portion of the fusion products can be extracted while the fuel particles remain nearly unaffected.
 This novel scheme is based on a 1D guiding-center theory and supported by 3D numerical simulations.
-Because of the spectral separation between the species' bouncing frequency bands, it is possible to extract a significant portion of the ash while leaving the fuel particles nearly unaffected.
 Phase space Monte Carlo analysis, including off-axis particles, verified the effectiveness and robustness of the scheme.
-The AR selective expulsion method is also expected to be useful for fusion fuels other than DT.
-It remains to study the application in more complex open-field configurations, including the field reversal configuration and the tandem machine.
-Future potential applications of AR in mirror systems include ash removal in aneutronic fusion, space propulsion, heavy impurities removal \cite{kolmes2018strategies}, as well as manipulating banana orbit in toroidal systems.
+The AR selective expulsion method is also expected to be useful for various applications in mirror systems, including fusion product removal in aneutronic reactors, space propulsion, and heavy impurities removal \cite{kolmes2018strategies}.
+It remains to study the application of AR in more complex open-field configurations, including the field reversal configuration and the tandem machine, as well as parametric autoresonant manipulation of closed 'banana' orbits in toroidal systems such as tokamaks and stellarators.

 The authors thank Robert G. Littlejohn and Nathaniel J. Fisch for helpful conversations.
 This work was supported by the PAZY Foundation, Grant No. 2020-191.